Last Reviewed: December 27, 2007

 dtSearch Web is designed to operate in a completely "stateless" manner, meaning that no information about a user is retained between requests.
 This makes adding capacity to a site easier because you can simply add more servers, without the need to tie each user session to a particular server.
 Therefore, the recommended way to add capacity to a dtSearch Web search site is to clone the site on multiple, separate servers, and to use web server load-balancing software to allocate user requests among the servers.

 dtSearch Web uses an efficient threading model so that it can handle multiple concurrent queries simultaneously under IIS, and can make efficient use of multiple processors where present.
-There is no built-in limit on the number of concurrent users the dtSearch Engine can handle.
+There is no built-in limit on the number of concurrent users the dtSearch Web can handle.
 Searching is done without any need for file or record locks, so aside from the need to share CPU and other hardware resources, one search user has no effect on another concurrent search user.